 Built in 1933, the original residence of Floyd and Jane Wray has since been restored to provide visitors to Flamingo Gardens a glimpse of life in South Florida in the 1930s.

 A narrated tram ride through the tropical rainforest, native hammock, wetland area, and groves including some of the last natural jungle growth in South Florida.
-The tour is fully narrated, lasting approximately 25 minutes, leaving every hour, on the hour, from 11:00 am to 4:00 pm.
+The tour is fully narrated, lasting approximately 25 minutes, leaving every 30 minutes, on the hour and half-hour, from 11:00 am to 4:00 pm, weather permitting.